xubingyue/snackis/snabel.md

 ```

 ### Running the code
-Snabel is designed to eventually be compiled as a standalone library, but the code is currently being developed inside [Snackis](https://github.com/andreas-gone-wild/snackis).
+Snabel is designed to eventually be compiled as a standalone library, but the code is currently being developed as part of [Snackis](https://github.com/andreas-gone-wild/snackis).
 The easiest way to trying out the examples is to first get Snackis up and running, and then execute 'script-new' to open the script view.